northle/docs/docs/1.x/basics/views.md

 ### `token`

-For every user session Northergenerates a unique token to protect your application from [cross-site request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks.
+For every user session Northlegenerates a unique token to protect your application from [cross-site request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks.
 Anytime you define HTML forms with method other than `GET` and `HEAD`, you have to add a hidden field containing generated token.
 Otherwise, you won't be able to pass the form and you'll get 419 error.

 To add the token field just use the `[token]` directive: